Applying for student aid | Manitoba Student Aid

 Increase of Manitoba Student Loan Weekly Maximum

-The Manitoba government is increasing the Manitoba Student Loan (MSL) weekly maximum benefit from $140 to $200 per week of study to better support students pursuing post-secondary education as of August 1, 2023.
+The increase of the Manitoba Student Loan (MSL) weekly maximum benefit from $140 to $200 per week of study to better support students pursuing post-secondary education is extended for the 2024/25 program year.

 Increase of Canada Student Loan Weekly Maximum